Home/Blog/Well-Being/General Awareness/Common Medication Mistakes Patients Should Avoid

 5. Self-adjusting or self-prescribing

-Changing the dose, timing, or duration of a medicine without professional guidance is again a very common mistake.
-Taking an old prescription for a new problem or using another person’s medicine can lead to inappropriate treatment, delayed diagnosis, side effects, and medication interactions because medicines are prescribed based on individual health needs and medical history [3, 2].
+Changing the dose, timing, or duration of a medicine without professional guidance is again a very common practice in India, particularly with antibiotics, painkillers, and steroids.
+Some people reuse old prescriptions, take medicines recommended by friends or family, or stop and restart medicines on their own depending on symptoms.
+However, this can lead to inappropriate treatment, delayed diagnosis, side effects, antibiotic resistance, and harmful medication interactions because medicines are prescribed based on an individual’s health condition, medical history, and current treatment plan [3], [2].

 6. Crushing, chewing, or opening tablets and capsules improperly